winnipeg-matters/winnipegmatters.org/subscribe.md

 Winnipeg Matters is a evidence based group.
 We love to hear dissenting opinions backed up by evidence and we love to provide opinions backed up by evidence.

-There are a few ways to subscribe and keep informed:
+There are a few ways to stay informed, see below.

 ## Mailing list